 Tom wanted to grow the business rapidly with outside investors and Nancy preferred downsizing the business to retain majority ownership and control

 The Thompson Companies is a specialty retailer of children toys.
 Tom and Nancy Thompson founded the business in 2002, together shortly after they were married.
-The business started out as a hobby, but rode the wave of a strong economy and flourished enough for both of them to leave their full-time careers to dedicate themselves to the new business.
+The business started out as a hobby, but rode the wave of a strong economy and flourished enough for both of them to leave their full-time careers and dedicate themselves to the new business.
 As the business grew, both were in agreement on most business issues.

 The business came to a crossroad.

 By 2005, the company had grown to $50 million in sales and found itself positioned in a gray area between the small niche businesses and the larger conglomerate companies.
 The company had grown faster than most niche businesses and the medium-size companies had consolidated into large conglomerates, leaving them in the middle.
 This left the company in the precarious position of being too large to compete with the “niche” firms and too small to compete with the “big guys”.
 The cost structure and overhead of the business was too unwieldy to compete with the smaller niche businesses and they didn’t have the economies of scale and resources of the larger conglomerates.
 The company’s dilemma was deciding whether to grow or downsize to compete.
 Standing ground in the gray area could result in failure.

 Couple disagreed on the growth strategy for the company.